adityap6888/handlebars-objc/README.md

 [![Build Status](https://travis-ci.org/Bertrand/handlebars-objc.svg?branch=master)](https://travis-ci.org/Bertrand/handlebars-objc)

-handlebars-objc
+Handlebars-objc
 ===============

-handlebars-objc is a feature complete implementation of Handlebars.js v2.0 for Objective-C that is and will remain 100% compatible with the Javascript version.
+Handlebars-objc is a feature complete implementation of Handlebars.js v2.0 for Objective-C that is and will remain 100% compatible with the Javascript version.

 What is Handlebars?